nucleo7/SoloLearn-Exercises/README.md

 # SoloLearn-Exercises
-These are my exercises created from the SoloLearn Courses (https://www.sololearn.com/)
+These are backups of my exercises & practice sessions created from the SoloLearn Courses (https://www.sololearn.com/)

 Done:
 Java,